Techweb13 April 2019

 CSS shapes frees us from these constraints and allows us to set wrapping points within an element so that neigbouring elements can flow in and around these invisible points.

-There are various geometric shapes available like circle and ellipse but polygon is the most interesting.
+There are various geometric shapes available like circle (as used with these balls) and ellipse but polygon is the most interesting.
 We can set as many points as we want to create an irregular wrap-around.
 There are two options available.
 One is to manually work out the points and set the coordinates ourselves, and the other is to use a mask image.

-You don't even need an image to wrap around as demonstrated here - I've used :before psuedo elements to create invisible circles to flow the text around.
+You don't even need an image to wrap text around - you can use :before psuedo elements on your main element (eg. text paragraph) to create invisible shapes to flow the text around.

 Setting Polygon Points

-Add the shape-outside property to the image that the text will wrap around:
+Add the shape-outside property to the image (or :before element) that the text will wrap around:

 shape-outside: polygon(X Y, X Y, ...); shape-margin: 25px;